One-Parent Family Payment

 What is the One-Parent Family Payment?

-The One-Parent Family Payment (OFP) is a payment for men and women under 66 who are bringing children up without the support of a partner.
+The One-Parent Family Payment (OFP) is a payment for people under 66 who are bringing children up without the support of a partner.

 To get OFP your children must be under a certain age.